sirselim/sirselim.github.io/blog/_posts/2015-10-21-Shifting-R-libraries.markdown

 /etc/R/Renviron.site
 ```

-For more information on these files, and for a better overview of the R startup routine type `help(startup)` in `R`, there is a wealth of information.
+For more information on these files, and for an in-depth overview of the R startup routine type `help(startup)` in `R`, there is a wealth of information.

 First file to modify is `Renviron` (I've done this using `nano`, obviously you have many options to edit text files):